nimious/spacenav/README.md

 - ~~MacOSX~~

-If you wish to use USB based 3Dconnexion devices in Nim under MacOSX or Windows, you may also consider using [io-3dxware](https://github.com/nimious/io-3dxware).
+If you wish to use USB based 3Dconnexion devices in Nim under MacOSX or Windows, you may also consider using [io-3dxware](https://github.com/nimious/io-3dxware) bindings instead.

 ## Prerequisites
 To compile the bindings in this module you must have **libspnav**, the Spacenav